isomerpages/ogp-isomer/_getting-started/FAQs/Security & Policy.md

 All IsomerCMS accounts use an email OTP sent to the email you log in with.

 #### Why is my IHP scan result not 100%?
-The Isomer team is working closely with the CSA team, and there is assurance that all Isomer root domains are very much aligned with IHP.
-The Isomer team will be working with the relevant teams to seek alignment on DNSSEC and this can be ignored for now.
-IHP scan results should be focused on root domains (eg. [isomer.gov.sg](http://isomer.gov.sg/)) and not the www subdomains ([www.isomer.gov.sg](http://www.isomer.gov.sg/)) at the moment.
+The Isomer team is closely working with the CSA team, and have their assurance that all Isomer root domains align with IHP.
+This means that, for now, your score does not matter.

+Isomer is migrating sites to a new infrastructure.
+This will automatically give your site a score of 95% on CSA IHP.
+Isomer is also working on HTTP compression to push your score up to 100%.
+They will contact your site directly to tell you what to do next.
+You do not need to take any action right now.

+For the moment, IHP scan results should focus on root domains (for example, [isomer.gov.sg](http://isomer.gov.sg/)), instead of www subdomains (for example, [www.isomer.gov.sg](http://www.isomer.gov.sg/)).

 #### Do I need to perform a CAGE scan?
 If you choose Isomer as your hosting platform, you will be informed that a cage scan is not required.
 However, if you wish to perform one, you may specify the IP address as 18.136.36.203.